korotulea/Machine-Learning-NanoDegree-Udacity/_MLND_capstone/README.md

 **Note**

-Running of the Convolutional Models training in 3_SVHN_dataset_NeuralNets_V2.ipynb may take a long time.
-All the training in this project were performed using Nvidia Tesla K20 GPU.
+Running Convolutional Neural Netsworks Models from this project may take a long time.
+All the training for the project were performed using Nvidia Tesla K20 GPU.